 Is there cell phone reception at Salmon Coast?

-As of 2014, we finally have cell reception – but only in the “lab” at the main house, where we have two boosters to increase the weak signal.
-Bring your own cell phone, or if necessary you can ask to borrow Salmon Coast’s cell phone (only for calls within Canada, please).
+We have cell reception in the lab, where we have two boosters to increase the weak signal.
+Bring your own cell phone, or if necessary you can ask to borrow Salmon Coast’s cell phone.

 Is there internet service at Salmon Coast?

 Salmon Coast has metered internet available.
 We typically have enough internet data available for all station users to check their email and do their work.
 If you need to use Skype, streaming, or transferring large files, you can pay for additional usage.

 Once I’m there, how do I get around the area?

 By boat.
 There are a few rough trails heading to our neighbours’ houses (one of the trails is about a 20-minute walk), but otherwise all transport in the area is by boat.
 Researchers and visitors either need to supply their own boat, charter a local boat and/or skipper, or travel with someone who has a boat.
 Anyone bringing a boat is responsible for complying with all Transport Canada safety regulations.

 There are logging roads on Gilford Island and almost all surrounding areas.
 Some are active, while many are inactive.
 These can improve access to various parts of the island, but to reach the roads, you will still need a boat.
 We are in the wilderness, far from medical attention, and there are terrestrial predators such as bears and cougars, which are active in the area.

 While we do not provide any equipment or services for diving, there are excellent opportunities in the Broughton area, whether for research or recreation.
 Some locations are close to the station.
 You are responsible for your own safety.
 Air for tanks is only found in Port McNeill.

 Do I need to bring my own research boat?